Witt vectors, semirings, and total positivity: The flat topology over

 Golan~\cite{Golan:book1} says $M$ is \emph{zerosumfree} if $V(M)=0$, or equivalently if $(0)$ is a strong submodule.
 The remarks above imply that being zerosumfree is a flat-local property.

-\begin{corollary} Let $A$ be a zerosumfree $\bN$-algebra.
-Then the map $A\to\bZ\tn_\bN A$ is flat if and only if $\bZ\tn_\bN A=0$.
-More generally, zero is the only flat $A$-module which is a group under addition. \end{corollary} \begin{proof} Since such a module $M$ is flat, we have $V(M)=M\tn_A V(A)=0$.
-On the other hand, since $M$ is a group, we have $V(M)=M$. \end{proof}
+\begin{corollary} Let $A$ be a zerosumfree $\bN$-algebra, and let $M$ be a flat $A$-algebra.
+Then $M$ is zerosumfree.
+In particular, the zero module $(0)$ is the only flat $A$-module which is a group under addition, and the map $A\to\bZ\tn_\bN A$ is flat if and only if $\bZ\tn_\bN A=0$. \end{corollary} \begin{proof} Since $M$ is flat, we have $V(M)=M\tn_A V(A)=M\tn_A 0=0$. \end{proof}

-It follows formally that the empty scheme is the only $\bZ$-scheme that is flat over a given zerosumfree scheme.
-Thus we would expect some subtleties involving derived functors when passing from algebraic geometry over $\bN$ to that over $\bZ$, or even from $\bRpl$ to $\bR$.
+It follows formally that the only $\bZ$-scheme that is flat over a given zerosumfree scheme is the empty scheme.
+Thus we would expect some subtleties in the spirit of derived functors when passing from algebraic geometry over $\bN$ to that over $\bZ$, or from $\bRpl$ to $\bR$.